rnowling/rnowling.github.io/_posts/2025-08-17-spam-classification-fine-tuned-llm-part-ii.md

 them from the [🤗 Hugging Face Hub](https://huggingface.co/).

 The [`AutoTokenizer.from_pretrained()`](https://huggingface.co/docs/transformers/model_doc/auto#transformers.AutoTokenizer)
-factory method downloads a model from the 🤗 and loads it using a model-specific class.
+factory method downloads a model from the 🤗 Hub and loads it using a model-specific class.
 The `use_fast=True` causes the tokenizer to use a Rust-based instead of Python-based implementation.
+It should be noted that you need to use the tokenizer from the model you are using.
+You can't mix and match tokenizers from one model with a different model.
+(Although I'm not really sure why the API doesn't just give you a tokenizer when you load the model instead of having to define the model path twice.)

 I ran into an issue with the [Meta Llama](https://www.llama.com/) models.
 They don't seem to define a padding token.
 The workaround seems to be using the end-of-sentence token as the padding token.
 This can apparently lead to some problems with text generation